datarobot/airflow-provider-datarobot/docs/examples/hospital_readmissions_xgboost_example.md

 * ENABLE_MLOPS
 ```

-The `hospital_readmissions_xgboost_example` DAG demonstrates how to use the DataRobot provider for Apache Airflow to
+The `hospital_readmissions_xgboost_example` DAG demonstrates how to use the DataRobot provider for Apache Airflow to create a project, train a model, and register it to DataRobot MLOps.
+This flow is similar to`datarobot_provider/examples/hospital_readmissions_example.py`, except that it trains a single model based on the model type and uses the manual mode.
+The `hospital_readmissions_example.py` flow uses a different set of operators for training.
 create a project, train a model, and register it to DataRobot MLOps.
 This flow is similar to
 `datarobot_provider/examples/hospital_readmissions_example.py` except that it trains a single model based on the model
 type and uses the manual mode.
 This utilizes a different set of operators for training.